skrattaren/apf.rst/apf.rst

   'Petra' (a Greek word meaning 'stone') is the name of an ancient pre-Roman city in Jordan.
-Victorian traveler and poet John William Burgon describes the city in his poem "Petra_", ending with the line: "A rose-red city, 'half as old as Time!'"
+Victorian traveler and poet John William Burgon describes the city in his poem **Petra**, ending with the line: "A rose-red city, 'half as old as Time!'"

 + [p.
 170] "Once a moderately jolly wizard camped by a waterhole under the